 Sounds pretty gloom and doom now…but what about the "silver linings"?
 Here are some bright spots we can focus on during these dark times:

 This could ultimately become a stress reducer for some.

 Wait, What?
 How, you ask?
 With remote work becoming more widely accepted, more people are realizing they can move to their “happy place” for good.
 Too often people are saddled with the need to live in or near larger cities for work purposes.
 But with larger cities comes higher stress levels, longer commutes and higher cost of living.
 Why stay in a toxic environment when you can log into work from your peaceful lake house or family cabin every day, or move to an area with lower cost of living and a more laid-back environment?

 Additionally, if you are an owner of a vacation property, you might see a spike in rentals as more people are veering away from resorts and opting for the safer, less communal option of a private home4.

 Self-Care is on the rise.

-With all the extra time some people are saving by not commuting and running from one physical meeting to a next, that leaves more time for family and for self-care.
-It seems everyone (again...except me!) has taken up running, hiking, yoga and utilizing their home gyms more.
+With all the extra time some people are saving by not commuting and running from one physical meeting to the next, that leaves more time for family and for self-care.
+It seems everyone (again...except me!) has taken up running, hiking, yoga, and utilizing their home gyms more.
 Last summer and fall, as sports came to a screeching halt, family walks and bike sales increased, backyard volleyball, soccer and badminton nets were set up (and used!) and more family time was inevitable.
-We can only hope this this will eventually combat the stress and negative psychological effects that this disease has had on so many families.
+We can only hope this will eventually combat the stress and negative psychological effects that this disease has had on so many families.

 Improvements for archaic systems and groups are inevitable.